mippeqf/BayesMVP/README.md

-it achieves rapid sampling by using: manually-derived gradients, chunking, and (on sysmtems with AVX-512 and/or AVX2) fast approximate, vectorised (SIMD) math functions.
+it achieves rapid sampling by using: manually-derived gradients, chunking, and (on systems with AVX-512 and/or AVX2) fast approximate, vectorised (SIMD) math functions.

 Users can also use the optimised manual-gradient lp_grad functions for the 3 built-in models with Stan directly (via the cmdstanr R package) by downloading/installing the R package, and  then, when you compile your Stan model